Greg Goossen: Retirement

 After his baseball retirement, Goossen helped his brother Dan, who owned Ten Goose Professional Boxing along with his brothers, as a boxing trainer.
 Notable boxers he worked with included Rick Lindland, an amateur boxer-turned-actor, and 1980s middleweight champion Michael Nunn.

 While at the gym in 1988, his brother Joe asked him to meet with actor Gene Hackman, who was doing research for the film Split Decisions.
 Soon afterward the two became friends, and the actor hired Goossen to work as his stand-in.
 Hackman had written into his contracts that Goossen would serve as his stand-in for every film he did.
-Goossen appeared in 15 of Hackman's movies between 1989 and 2003, including Unforgiven, The Firm, Get Shorty and Wyatt Earp.
+In addition to his stand in work, Goossen was also often cast in bit roles in Hackman films -- Goossen appeared in 15 of Hackman's movies between 1989 and 2003, including Unforgiven, The Firm, Get Shorty and Wyatt Earp.

 Goossen was a regular at his nephew's baseball games.
 His nephew, Josh Goossen-Brown, was drafted by the Chicago White Sox in the 31st round (918th overall) of the 2014 MLB draft.
 Goossen was scheduled to be inducted into the Notre Dame High School Hall of Fame on February 26, 2011, but died from a stroke that day at the age of 65.